-How to contact Public Appointment Service?
+How to contact publicjobs?

-If you continue to have 'Username' or 'Password' difficulties, please email PAS at prisonofficer2023@publicjobs.ie outlining your issue and giving your name and contact details including a telephone number where you can be reached.
+If you continue to have 'Username' or 'Password' difficulties, please email PAS at prisonofficer2024@publicjobs.ie outlining your issue and giving your name and contact details including a telephone number where you can be reached.

 Candidates should note that support will only be available during office hours.